gw67-alt/Physics/quantum-negative-time-paradox-paper.md

 4. Mohrhoff, U. (2000).
 What quantum mechanics is trying to tell us. *American Journal of Physics*, 68(8), 728-745.

 5. Price, H. (2012).
 Does time-symmetry imply retrocausality?
 How the quantum world says "Maybe". *Studies in History and Philosophy of Science Part B: Studies in History and Philosophy of Modern Physics*, 43(2), 75-83.

-6. Wagenknecht, G. (2024).
-Injective Functions in Quantum Temporal Mechanics: A Theoretical Framework. *Journal of Quantum Physics*, 42(3), 156-172.

 7. Wheeler, J. A., & Feynman, R. P. (1945).
 Interaction with the Absorber as the Mechanism of Radiation. *Reviews of Modern Physics*, 17(2-3), 157-181.